-Make sure the clear shield wire is connected to data logger ground, and the data logger is properly grounded.
+Make sure the clear shield or white/green striped wire is connected to data logger ground, and the data logger is properly grounded.
 For the CS240, try using the 60 or 50 Hz integration options and/or increasing the settling time.